Puumanamana/CoCoNet/README.rst

     python coconet.py run -h

-For more details, please see the `documentation <https://coconet.readthedocs.io/en/latest/index.html>`_
+For more details, please see the documentation on `ReadTheDocs<https://coconet.readthedocs.io/en/latest/index.html>`_

 Contribute
 ----------